sikopet/blog/posts/http.md

 HTTP transfer enconding <-> content encoding

-* tranfer encoding (Content-Length or chunked encoding, raw or compressed) - wrapper used for data delivery, not a change in the underlying data itself
+Tranfer encoding (Content-Length or chunked encoding, raw or compressed)
+* wrapper used for data delivery, not a change in the underlying data itself
 ```
 GET / HTTP/1.1
 Accept-Encoding: gzip